 However, before genomic data can be utilized to its full-blown potential, additional questions regarding data privacy and security need to be answered.

-Who can have access to this enormous amount of data and how do research groups, companies and government bodies ensure that genomic data doesn’t end up in the wrong hands?
+Who can have access to this enormous amount of data and how do research groups, companies and government bodies ensure that genomic data doesn’t end up in the wrong hands and where does the role of companies engaged in the blockchain market come in?

 World’s leading consumer genetics and